awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The SNS topic or individual device to which the push notification is sent\.

 **Note**
-Make sure the policy associated with the rule has the `sns:Publish` permission\.
+Make sure that the policy associated with the rule has the `sns:Publish` permission\.

 The following JSON example shows how to define an `sns` action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "sql": "SELECT * FROM 'some/topic'",
         "ruleDisabled": false,
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "sns": {
                 "targetArn": "arn:aws:sns:us-east-2:123456789012:my_sns_topic",